stevebissett/luno-ruby/README.md

-# BitX Ruby
+# Luno Ruby

-Ruby wrapper for the BitX API.
+Ruby wrapper for the Luno API (formerly BitX).

 ## Rate limits

-If rate limits are exceeded BitX will return a 429 error.
+If rate limits are exceeded the Luno/BitX API will return a 429 error.
 Make sure your code handles that appropriately.

 ## Installation